siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 The integers are not mysterious labels imposed from outside.
 They are the counting numbers of the standing-wave closure itself.

-So discreteness begins as standing-wave closure of Maxwellian transport on a closed support.
+So discreteness begins as standing-wave closure of source-free energy flow on a closed support.
 Once that bounded standing wave exists, its further global aspects can be separated.
 The trapped load of the closed circulation appears as mass in the next chapter.
 The through-hole character of that same toroidal